shawaf/smart-bookmark-chrome/README.md

 ```

 ## Generate icons (text-only repo)
-The repository avoids committing binary assets.
-Before loading the extension, generate the PNG icons:
+The repository avoids committing binary assets, so icon PNGs are created locally.
+Running `npm install` (or the generator script directly) writes the toolbar assets derived from the provided artwork:

 ```
-node scripts/generate-icons.js
+npm install        # runs the postinstall hook
+# or
+npm run generate:icons
 ```

-This creates `assets/icon16.png`, `assets/icon48.png`, and `assets/icon128.png` so Chrome can display the toolbar/action icons.
+Either command creates `assets/icon16.png`, `assets/icon48.png`, and `assets/icon128.png` so Chrome can display the toolbar/action icons.
+Re-run the generator whenever you clean the repo or update the artwork.

 ## Running the extension locally
+1. Run `npm install` once so the icon generator can produce the PNGs.
-1. Open **chrome://extensions** in Chrome.
+2. Open **chrome://extensions** in Chrome.
-2. Enable **Developer mode** (top-right toggle).
+3. Enable **Developer mode** (top-right toggle).
-3. Click **Load unpacked** and select this repository folder.
+4. Click **Load unpacked** and select this repository folder.
-4. Pin the extension to the toolbar for quick access.
+5. Pin the extension to the toolbar for quick access.
-5. From the popup, use **See all** to open the full manager page (or open it via the extension’s Options link) where you can edit bookmark titles, add notes/tags, move items to another folder (drag cards or pick a folder in Edit), or delete items/folders.
+6. From the popup, use **See all** to open the full manager page (or open it via the extension’s Options link) where you can edit bookmark titles, add notes/tags, move items to another folder (drag cards or pick a folder in Edit), or delete items/folders.

 ## Quick console simulation
 If you want to see the smart-folder and metadata flow without loading Chrome, run the Node-based simulator: